“my life was lived through falling rain

 Despite a broken family, we must learn to be thankful for the life we’ve been given.
-Our trials and tribulations may not be unique, but they are unique to us.
-I wonder about others that have undergone similar circumstances as me, and I like to imagine that their resiliency has helped them reached their goals.
+Sometimes I wonder about others that have undergone similar circumstances as me, experienced similar pains, and I like to imagine that their resiliency has helped them reached their goals.

 You want to know something else?
 You may relate: lately I’d rather sleep than to wake up to the nothingness which my life has seemed to become.
 It’s true.
 When I sleep I can at least dream, and those dreams bring me some repose from this mundane existence.

 As of late I’ve been feeling more empty.
 Emptiness to me feels like boredom mixed with discontent and lack of motivation.
 It’s a feeling which I find irritating and hard to shake off.
 This feeling of emptiness is so peculiar, and new to me.
 It’s something which I’ve never experienced before, it’s so strange and abnormal to me, and I am analyzing it, trying to rid it.
 This is a learning experience, an opportunity for growth—at least that’s what I take it as.